Dissecting the SmartThings Hub 2

-I was baffled when Samsung decided to sunset the "Original SmartThings App" in order to move users over to the newer version.
-While I would normally be happy with such a decision, they switched everyone over without adding support for over half of the devices we have at home.
+When Samsung decided to sunset the "Original SmartThings App" in order to move users over to the newer version, I realized that I wasn't ever in total control of my smart home.
+They also switched everyone over without even considering about adding support for over many of the devices that worked with the previous version.
+This meant that almost half of the devices we have at home would cease to function.

 Switching to Home Assistant was always in the back of my mind, but I had never really gotten around to doing it partly because I would've needed to buy yet another Zigbee & Z-Wave hub.